Support for research related activities

 External research grants

-Opportunities may exist to obtain additional funding from external organisations.
+Opportunities may arise where you can obtain additional funding from external organisations.
 Consult with your supervisor for more information.

 Faculty of Medicine, Health, and Human Science